arviz-devs/arviz/schema.md

 Samples from the posterior distribution p(theta|y).

 #### `sample_stats`
-Information and diagnostics about each `posterior` sample, provided by the inference backend.
+Information and diagnostics for each `posterior` sample, provided by the inference backend.
 It may vary depending on the algorithm used by the backend (i.e. an affine invariant sampler has no energy associated).
 The name convention used for `sample_stats` variables is the following:
-* `lp`: unnormalized log probability of the sample
+* `lp`: (unnormalized) log probability for sample
 * `step_size`
 * `step_size_bar`
 * `tune`: boolean variable indicating if the sampler is tuning or sampling